 After you've been approved for study abroad by International Studies and Programs, there are several forms you need to complete and return.
+Click here to download the Program Acceptance Form, the Assumption of Risk and Release, and the Health Information Form.
 Please print, complete, sign, and return these forms to the Study Abroad Office, 261 MSC by the deadline designated by your Study Abroad Coordinator.

-If you are a UMSL student and using financial aid for your study abroad program, you must also complete the following forms and return them to Tiffany Izard in the Financial Aid Office (327 MSC) Study abroad financial aid application materials.
+If you are a UMSL student and using financial aid for your study abroad program, you must also complete the following forms and return them to Kristin Brown-Bass in the Financial Aid Office (327 MSC) Study abroad financial aid application materials.

 All UMSL students are REQUIRED to complete both online and in-person orientation sessions.

 The online pre-departure orientation will include information on health and safety issues abroad, registration, financial aid, and cultural information.
 Log in to MyGateway and click on "Study Abroad Orientation" under My Organizations (this will be available to complete before the in-person orientation).